While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 woman artists.
 One of the finest such national collections is represented right here in Sedona

-known as Arizona Women Artists.
+Arizona Women Artists.
 "Creative Women of the West" spearheads this wonderful

-legacy as associated with the National Museum of Women in the Arts Washington D.C.
+National Museum of Women in the Arts Washington D.C.
 This

 nobel effort is now proudly an official Arizona Legacy Project (AHAC) which, with other such